IBM/aspera-cli/docs/README.erb.md

 Some actions may require the use of a graphical tool:

-- a browser for Aspera on Cloud authentication (web auth method)
+- A browser for Aspera on Cloud authentication (web auth method)
-- a text editor for configuration file edition
+- A text editor for configuration file edition

 By default <%=tool%> assumes that a graphical environment is available on Windows, and on other systems, rely on the presence of the `DISPLAY` environment variable.
 It is also possible to force the graphical mode with option --ui :